-The idea of “body positivity” is therefore irrelevant of your actual health, at least to a certain degree, because your perception over your body is largely a psychological matter, rather than a physical or a health issue.
-It has a lot to do with self-image and with self-esteem, than it actually has to do with your actual appearance; appearance that is exclusive to the body, not to whatever cloths you put on it.
+The idea of “body positivity” is therefore irrelevant of your actual health, to a certain degree, because your perception of your body is largely a psychological matter, rather than a physical or a health issue.
+It has a lot to do with self-image and self-esteem, than it actually has to do with your actual appearance; appearance that is exclusive to the body, not to whatever clothes you put on it.

-Health, regardless of body image, is more practically important than your body perception, as health is something that is more relevant to society, because the healthier we are, the more productive citizens we will be, because being healthy means being better at our jobs, having less sick days, be less likely to die due to medical reasons, and there would be less chances of injuries.
+Health, regardless of body image, is more practically important than your body perception.
+This is because health is something that is more relevant to society.
+The healthier we are, the more productive citizens we will be.
+Being healthy means being better at our jobs, having less sick days, being less likely to die due to medical reasons, and there would be less chances of injuries.

 Nonetheless, look at the width of your belly, and even if you don't see your legs entirely, raise your head and look forward into more relevant and practical issues that can change your perception for good.

 Body image is a complex issue that is influenced by many factors, including our own personal beliefs and values, the media, and the people around us.
 It is important to remember that there is no one "perfect" body type, and that everyone is beautiful in their own way.